-The second stage is for your parish to petition for a faculty, by sending your faculty form to the Diocesan Registrar together with information about the proposals, such as plans, specifications and the PCC resolution.
+Next your parish needs to petition for a faculty, by sending your faculty form to the Diocesan Registrar together with information about the proposals, such as plans, specifications and the PCC resolution.
 In cases that are uncontroversial, the faculty will be issued shortly afterwards, sometimes with some conditions.
 If the work is controversial or involves the "change of character" of a listed church, the Registrar will send notifications to various advisory bodies, if they have not already commented.